pyodide/sphinx-js/README.rst

 `<https://mozilla.github.io/fathom/ruleset.html>`__.
 Click the "View page source" link to see the raw directives.

-For a typescript example, see `the Pyodide api docs
+For a TypeScript example, see `the Pyodide api docs
 <https://pyodide.org/en/stable/usage/api/js-api.html>`__.

 `ReadTheDocs <https://readthedocs.org/>`__ is the canonical hosting platform for